-Based on the Galveston Bay, Texas, postlarval and juvenile brown shrimp 2014 indices of abundance, the bait index-model (Berry and Baxter, 1969) predicted that the brown shrimp season, from July 2014 through June 2015, would yield approximately 23.5 million pounds off the Texas coast.
+Based on the Galveston Bay, Texas, postlarval and juvenile brown shrimp 2015 indices of abundance, the bait index-model (Berry and Baxter, 1969) predicted that the brown shrimp season, from July 2015 through June 2016, would yield approximately 18 million pounds off the Texas coast.
 This value is below the historical average of 25.8 million pounds for 1960-2012.
-Our environmental model did not support this below average yield prediction, and showed average conditions in the bay system and predicted an average production for Texas offshore waters.
+Our environmental model did not support this below average yield prediction, predicting an above average production for Texas offshore waters.
 The model uses Galveston air temperature during mid-April (the key component), rainfall during early March, and bay water height during late April and early May.
 These components are additive in the model, thus higher values indicate higher catch.
-The greatest contributing factor and key component, temperature during mid-April, was below average this year (67.2°F).
-Rainfall recorded at 1.02 inches during the monitoring period was above the historical average (0.6 inches), but did not have a negative impact on salinity levels in the system.
-Relatively high tidal heights during late April and early May were recorded at approximately 5.44 feet.
-Using these environmental parameters, our model suggests an average production of brown shrimp from Texas waters as related to environmental conditions conducive for optimal shrimp growth and survival.
+The greatest contributing factor and key component, temperature during mid-April, was above average this year (72.3° F).
+Rainfall recorded during the monitoring period equaled 0.5 inches and was slightly below the historical average of 0.6 inches.
+Relatively high tidal heights during late April and early May were recorded at approximately 5.75 feet.
+Using these environmental parameters, our model suggests an above average production of brown shrimp from Texas waters as related to environmental conditions conducive for optimal shrimp growth and survival.

 Catch information from Louisiana inshore and offshore fisheries in May is used to estimate total production for the biological year from May through April.
-Using 2014 May catch data (7.4 million pounds) in our Louisiana Model, we predict a harvest of 29.7 million pounds for Louisiana west of the Mississippi River for the 2014-2015 season.
+Using 2015 May catch data in our Louisiana Model, we predict a harvest of 24.8 million pounds for Louisiana west of the Mississippi River for the 2015-2016 season.
 This is below the historical average of 30.7 million pounds.

-Most of the 2014 environmental and abundance indices point to a below year of brown shrimp production in offshore waters of the western Gulf of Mexico.
-The Galveston Bay bait index forecasts an average year at 23.5 million pounds from offshore Texas waters.
-The 2014 Environmental Model predicts an average production for Texas offshore waters.
-Louisiana indices also indicate a below average brown shrimp yield of 29.7 million pounds this season from west of the Mississippi River to the Texas-

-Louisiana border.
-Overall, the western Gulf of Mexico should expect an annual brown shrimp production of approximately 53.2 million pounds during the 2014-2015 season.
-This is slightly below the 1960-2012 historical average of 56.5 million pounds for the two-state area.
+The 2015 abundance indices point to a below year of brown shrimp production in offshore waters of the western Gulf of Mexico.
+The Galveston Bay bait index forecasts a below average year at 18 million pounds from offshore Texas waters.
+However, the 2015 Environmental Model predicts an above average production for Texas offshore waters.
+Louisiana indices also indicate a below average brown shrimp yield of 24.8 million pounds this season from west of the Mississippi River to the Texas-Louisiana border.
+Overall, the western Gulf of Mexico should expect an annual brown shrimp production of approximately 42.8 million pounds during the 2015-2016 season.
+This is below the 1960-2012 historical average of 56.5 million pounds for the two-state area.